Frequently Asked Questions

 The RISE program is not open to international students.

-- Where can I get an application for the Research Internship in Science & Engineering Program?
+- Where can I get an application for the Research in Science & Engineering Program?

 Applications are available on the How to Apply page.

-- How many students attend the Research Internship in Science & Engineering Program?
+- How many students attend the Research in Science & Engineering Program?

-65 students attended the RISE Program in 2012.
-Students live and participate in social activities with the High School Honors students which when combined total over 160 students.
+We expect approximately 100 students to participate in the RISE Program in 2016.
+Students live and participate in social activities with High School Honors students which when combined total nearly 200 students.